 I suggest letting your bank know that you plan on using your ATM card abroad so you don’t run into any problems.
 In my experience, my card works in some machines but not in others.

 NOTE: Some ATM machines may ask if you’d like to proceed with or without conversion.
 Always proceed WITHOUT conversion.
 That way your local bank does the conversion at better rates.
 Proceeding with conversion often leads to terrible exchange rates.

 If it’s your first time in Sapa, then it’s best to stay within the town itself.
 But there are plenty of accommodation options in Lao Chai and Ta Van as well which are villages about 7-10 km from Sapa town.

-Little View Homestay is a spartan but comfortable boutique inn about a 5-10 minute walk from the town square.
+I stayed at Little View Homestay which is a spartan but comfortable boutique inn about a 5-10 minute walk from the town square.
 Rooms are small but clean, and they serve breakfast at the top floor which offers terrific views of the valley.